 Finally, hit the OK button at the very bottom to complete the task 100 percent.

-Remove Microsoft respects your privacy notice
+How to remove Microsoft respects your privacy notice

 If you’re getting the “Microsoft respects your privacy” notice whenever you launch Outlook, we suggest following the above guide to get rid of it.
 The notice should only come up once and then go away forever, but in some cases, this is not the case.